Library offers FREE Movies, TV shows Music and Audiobooks through Hoopla

 Walter Choroszewski is New Jersey Proud and celebrates our state’s significant contributions to American Music of the 20th Century.
 Walter explores these music genres and showcases New Jersey Artists including iconic legends SINATRA, BASIE & SPRINGSTEEN, as well as numerous other music talents from the SHIRELLES to the FOUR SEASONS...and many more! (read more)

 It's never to early to think about the Friends Annual Book Sale scheduled for Saturday, May 16, through Tuesday, May 19.
 Don't forget, there are members-only preview sales on Thursday evening, May 14, and Friday morning, May 15.
 Save your gently used books, CDs, and DVDs for donation: collection will take place Monday, May 4 through Sunday, May 10.

-Before all that, the Friends of the Library will host the Friends Annual Gala on Sunday, May 3, at 3:00 PM.
-Mark your calendars now and watch for the announcement of this year's performers.
+Before all that, the Friends of the Library will host the Friends Annual Gala with Latin Jazz Concert on Sunday, May 3, at 3:00 PM.

 During the month of May, The Teaneck Public Library will welcome visitors to its month-long exhibit of photographs taken by award-winning local resident Sandra Bishop.
 These 28 framed photographs range from everyday street scenes to flowers and landscapes.
 The viewers will witness Sandra Bishop’s desire to express the beauty God has placed around us with nature, form, and light.